Procedures of selling a property in T&T (continued)|

 Which documents do I need to have to be able to sell my property in Trinidad and Tobago?

-Of course it speaks for itself that you need to have a proper Deed (whether Freehold or Leasehold) and the property has to be free of all encumbrances such as outstanding taxes, water rates, debts, etc. A Mortgage is not considered as a encumbrances, as long as you inform the Mortgage Company of your plans and do not sell the property below the outstanding Mortgage.
+- Of course it speaks for itself that you need to have a proper Deed (whether Freehold, Leasehold, or Deed of Comfort) and the property has to be free of all encumbrances such as outstanding taxes, water rates, debts, etc. A Mortgage is not considered an encumbrances, as long as you inform the Mortgage Company of your plans and do not sell the property below the outstanding Mortgage.
 When you get a buyer for your property, you have to notify your Mortgage Company and submit a copy of the Agreement of Sales signed by the buyer and yourself at the time the deposit was made.

 2 original Cadastrals of the parcel to be sold and proof of the Town & Country Approvals.

 - A Certificate of Assessment.
 This has to be obtained at the relevant Board of Inland Revenue (Wardens Office) or Town Hall where you pay the property taxes, and depending on the district it might be free or cost TT$10. or TT$20. to get this Certificate.

 - The WASA Clearance Certificate.
 In order to be able to apply for the WASA Clearance Certificate you need the above mentioned Certificate of Assessment.
 As soon as an Agreement of Sale is signed and a deposit is made, you know for sure you have a buyer for your property, and it is recommended to apply for the WASA Clearance Certificate immediately after the signing.
 The WASA Clearance Certificate is mandatory, whether it is house & land, or land alone.
 You also have to apply even if you have no WASA connection or you never paid any Water Rates.
 Even if there are no WASA lines at all, you still have to apply.

 A property Transfer can not be done until the Seller has the WASA Clearance Certificate for the relevant property.